Frequently Asked Questions

 It's illegal for a landlord to harass a tenant because that individual is a member of a protected class.

-If a tenant is being harassed by one or more other tenants—if racial slurs, sexual harassment, or other discriminatory behavior is occurring—the landlord also has an obligation to try to stop the behavior if the landlord knows of the harassment.
+If a tenant is being harassed by one or more other tenants - harassment may include but is not limited to racial slurs, sexual harassment, or other discriminatory behavior - the landlord also has an obligation to try to stop the behavior if the landlord knows of the harassment.

 Are there exceptions to the law?